 Also in the issue:

-A 24-page portfolio of mental furniture including work by the likes of Matt Ager, Dora Budor, Archille Castiglioni, Christophe Delcourt, Elias Hansen, Paul Kopkau, Hannah Levy, Mary Little, Rich Mnisi, Jessi Reaves, Andy Robertson, René Roubíček, Chris Schanck, Bořek Šípek, Soft Baroque, Ian Stell, Sam Stewart, Katie Stout, Zhipeng Tan, Anna Uddenberg, Wentrceck + Zebulon, and Casja von Zeipel; the drawings of Pezo von Ellrichshausen; the surreal landscapes of the Spanish island of Lanzarote; an interview with Robert Yang on designing sex video games; an exhibition by Arakawa and Gins; Florian Graf’s use of architecture as art; a new book by Grafton Architects; an interview with Andrés Jaque on imagining urban desires; Donald Judd’s furniture; a look inside Sigve Knutson’s Stockholm studio; Snarkitecture’s first monograph; a portfolio of melting beds by Carlos Saéz; the romance and neglect of Rome’s post-war architecture and of Athens’s last Olympics; as well as essays about the architecture of 19th-century insane asylums and the connections between drone warfare, mental health, and suburbia.
+A 24-page portfolio of mental furniture including work by the likes of Matt Ager, Dora Budor, Archille Castiglioni, Christophe Delcourt, Elias Hansen, Paul Kopkau, Hannah Levy, Mary Little, Rich Mnisi, Jessi Reaves, Andy Robertson, René Roubíček, Chris Schanck, Bořek Šípek, Soft Baroque, Ian Stell, Sam Stewart, Katie Stout, Zhipeng Tan, Anna Uddenberg, Wentrceck + Zebulon, and Casja von Zeipel; the drawings of Pezo von Ellrichshausen; the surreal landscapes of the Spanish island of Lanzarote; an interview with Robert Yang on designing sex video games; an exhibition by Arakawa and Gins; Florian Graf’s use of architecture as art; a new book by Grafton Architects; an interview with Andrés Jaque on imagining urban desires; Donald Judd’s furniture; a look inside Sigve Knutson’s Oslo studio; Snarkitecture’s first monograph; a portfolio of melting beds by Carlos Saéz; the romance and neglect of Rome’s post-war architecture and of Athens’s last Olympics; as well as essays about the architecture of 19th-century insane asylums and the connections between drone warfare, mental health, and suburbia.

 Plus: A special supplement in collaboration with Yeezy, photographed by Nicholas Cope and with text by Mimi Zeiger.